takuti/takuti.me/_content/note/recommendation-julia.md

 ---
-title: "Recommendation.jl: Building Recommender Systems in Julia"
+date: 2017-01-14
 lang: en
-date: 2017-01-14
+recommendations: [/note/flurs/, /note/new-year-resolution-2017/, /note/mlss-kyoto-2015/]
+title: 'Recommendation.jl: Building Recommender Systems in Julia'
 ---

 I have recently published [Recommendation.jl](https://github.com/takuti/Recommendation.jl), a Julia package for recommender systems.
 The package is already registered in [METADATA.jl](https://github.com/JuliaLang/METADATA.jl), so it can be installed by: